 Students may need modified ways to participate (voice only, limited or no video) depending on their disability.
 Faculty will receive notification of accommodations from Disability Services if a student is approved for an adjustment.
 If you have any questions or concerns about a student’s approved accommodation, please contact Disability Services immediately.

-As Seattle University is physically closed and instruction has moved online, the DS Testing Center’s physical location is closed for Spring quarter 2020.
+As Seattle University is physically closed and instruction has moved online, the DS Testing Center’s physical location is also closed.
 However, testing is open virtually and the process for requesting accommodated testing has not changed.
 Maintaining the process ensures students are providing proper notice regarding accommodated testing requests.

 Students are still required to submit requests for testing accommodations at least three business days in advance in order to ensure faculty have appropriate notification and accommodations can be implemented.

 All Timed Exams.
 Students with disabilities are expected to start exams at the same time as other students in the course - unless the student has back to back courses.
 If the student has back-to-back courses, contact the student to set up an alternative testing time for the quarter and send confirmation of said time to firstname.lastname@example.org.

 Adding Time To Canvas.
 For timed Canvas exams, quizzes, and finals, faculty must manually add time for students who have extended time on exams as an approved accommodation.
 Canvas has posted instructions for how to add time to individual student exams.
 If you are using a different learning platform, please contact DS immediately.